 Speak out but learn to be pro facts and not anti-religion.
 Learn how religion uses the cultural narrative to protect its customer base.
 It all depends on where you live.
-The three faiths that dominate half of the world’s population come from the Abrahamic religions (1).
-These are the Semitic religions, Christianity, Islam, and Judaism.
+The three faiths that dominate half of the world’s population come from the Abrahamic religions (1), the Semitic religions, Christianity, Islam, and Judaism.

-Be careful when speaking up and confronting those who hold their mythology as sacred.
+Be careful when speaking up and confronting those who hold their mythology as more sacred than human life.
 Pointing out the errors of their worldview threatens their identity.
 In many places, the laws of land protect religious mythology.
 Human rights are secondary to superstition.
 So, pointing out errors and making fun of their imaginary friends and enemies is an “infringement of their rights.”
 Magical thinking cognitive distortion gives them the right to protect their version of storybook land.